vivekkv178/create-vivek-next-app/README.md

 # create-vivek-next-app

 A custom **Next.js + TypeScript** starter kit with a predefined folder structure and built-in CLI tools.
-Run it instantly using `npx` from GitHub — no need to publish it on npm.
+Run it instantly using `npx` from GitHub.

 ---